bigbadcon/bbc-11ty/src/blog/planning-for-2021.md

 ---
 title: Planning for 2021
-date: 2021-04-15T07:00:00Z
+date: 2021-04-15T07:00:00.000Z
 published: true
+excerpt: >-
-excerpt: Last year in April we decided to cancel Big Bad Con 2020 and that turned out to be the correct (and necessary) decision.
+  Last year in April we decided to cancel Big Bad Con 2020 and that turned out to be the correct (and necessary) decision.
 Though vaccination in the US is proceeding ahead of schedule, we’re once again trying to predict what an in-person convention would look like in October.
 coverImage: ''
 coverImageAlt: ''
+_template: blog
 ---

 Hi all,

 Last year in April we decided to cancel Big Bad Con 2020 and that turned out to be the correct (and necessary) decision.
 Though vaccination in the US is proceeding ahead of schedule, we’re once again trying to predict what an in-person convention would look like in October (our hotel contract is for **October 21-24**).